nlemoine/wp-cli-fixtures/README.md

     post_title: '<sentence()>'
     post_content: '<paragraphs(5, true)>'
     post_excerpt: '<paragraphs(1, true)>'
-    # meta and meta_input are basically the same, you can use one or both,
+    # 'meta' and 'meta_input' are basically the same, you can use one or both,
     # they will be merged, just don't provide the same keys in each definition
     meta:
         _thumbnail_id: '@attachment*->ID'